Diyshift/3D-Printer/GT2 Belt Tension Meter/Readme.md

  * Toothpicks and Q-tips for applying grease
  * Hobby knife (X-Acto)
  * Small flat needle file (optional)
- * Small triangular smooth cut file (optional for cleaning up gear teeth)
+ * Small triangular smooth cut file (for cleaning up gear teeth and tuning dovetail)
  * Cutter capable of cutting hardened music wire (do NOT use your nice flush cutters for this)

 ### PRINT SETTINGS: